 VENICE – Some of Venice Theatre’s most interesting productions have been staged in The 90-seat black box Pinkerton Theatre.

 Currently, “Agnes of God” has made that special list.
-Both interesting and intriguing, it is the story of a young nun, a dead new born, the convent’s Mother Superior and a psychiatrist.
+Both interesting and intriguing, it is the story of a young nun, a dead newborn, the convent’s Mother Superior and a psychiatrist.
 Who was responsible for the unseemly ccurrence?

 Played by Shannon Maloney, Sister Agnes is the the young nun.
 Lynne Doyle portrays Mother Superior Miriam Ruth, of the convent where an unthinkable act occurred.
 Vera Samuels portrays Dr. Martha Livingstone, the psychiatrist who may or may not determine what really happened and possibly how and/or why as well as the guilt or innocence of those involved.

-A desk, two chairs and a pack of cigarettes provide all that is needed on the black box stage in the intimate space of the 90-seat Pinkerton.Yet, there is more to this setting by resident scenice designer Tim Wisgerhof.
+A desk, two chairs and a pack of cigarettes provide all that is needed on the black box stage in the intimate space of the 90-seat Pinkerton.Yet, there is more to this setting by resident scenic designer Tim Wisgerhof.

 As Dr. Livingstone works with the young sister, emotions come to the fore and not just within the nun, nor even with Livingstone.
 At least the Mother Superior tries to protect the young nun – or does she?
 Who or what really is to blame?